saad-waseem7/saad-waseem7/README.md

 Devoted Student.
 --------------------------------------------

-A developer with one year of experience, currently studying data science.
+A developer with a year's experience, currently pursuing a Bachelor's degree in data science.
 Enthusiastic about programming and data science, I enjoy problem-solving and continuous learning in tech.
 Eager to collaborate and contribute.

 * 🌍  I'm based in Lahore, Pakistan
 * ✉️  You can contact me at [saad4735322@gmail.com](mailto:saad4735322@gmail.com)